What is Creative Commons?

 For more information on Creative Commons licenses, visit the Creative Commons Licenses page.

-- Information and FAQ on OSU Libraries' adoption of the CC BY license for website content
+- Information and FAQ on The Ohio State University Libraries' adoption of the CC BY license for website content

 - Creative Commons Licenses: What You need to Know as A Creator and User